Editorial Style Guide | Abbreviation

 Use periods.
 Do not add please; it is redundant.

 No periods.
-Do not spell out; it no longer stands for Scholastic Aptitude Test.
+SAT no longer stands for Scholastic Aptitude Test so it's no longer appropriate to spell out.

 Do not abbreviate names of states except in calendars or listings in which space is at a premium.
 In those cases, use AP Style rather than U.S. Postal Service abbreviations: